The Financial Landscape for Resident Doctors in Australia

 4. Professional Expenses

-– Medical Indemnity Insurance: Junior doctors are required to have this insurance, costing around AUD 1,000 to AUD 2,000 annually.
+– Medical Indemnity Insurance: Resident doctors are required to have this insurance, costing around AUD 1,000 to AUD 2,000 annually.

 – Professional Memberships: Memberships to professional bodies like the Australian Medical Association (AMA) can cost between AUD 500 to AUD 1,000 annually.